 PAGE UPDATED: 17.06.2022

 But be warned!
-The Snake Pass can be treacherous in the wintertime and is often closed due to snow or landslides.
+The Snake Pass – the A57 between Manchester and Sheffield – can be treacherous and is often closed due to snow or landslides.

-Let’s find out what it’s like to drive along one of Britain’s most scenic (but dangerous) roads…
+Let’s find out what it’s like to drive along one of Britain’s most scenic (and dangerous) roads…

-We start this road trip at Castleton, an excellent base from which to explore the Peak District.
+We start this road trip in the village of Castleton, an excellent base from which to explore the Peak District.

 RELATED CONTENT: How to wild camp in a motorhome and stay out of trouble